-Major Field Each student, in consultation with his adviser, must choose a major field during his sophomore year.
+MAJOR FIELD Each student, in consultation with an appropriate faculty adviser from his or her prospective major department, must choose a major field by the enrollment period for the junior year.
 The specific courses making up the field, as well as the student's entire program for the last two years, are chosen in consultation with the chairman of the department in which the major part of the work is to be taken and must have his approval.
 The following minimal requirements must be met.

-- The field must be a well integrated whole, adapted to the student's special interest. - 2.
+- 1. The field must be a well integrated whole, adapted to the student's special interest. - 2.
 It must include a minimum of 36 semester hours, at least 18 of which must be in the major discipline.
 Concentration requirements, including courses and necessary prerequisites may not exceed 60 semester hours, not more than 45 of which may be required in the major discipline.
-Transfer students will be expected to complete as matriculated students in the College of Arts and Sciences at least one-hlf of the courses that are required in their major discipline. - Courses taken to fulfill distribution requirements may also be counted toward the major credit requirements. - 4.
+Transfer students will be expected to complete as matriculated students in the College of Arts and Sciences at least one-half of the courses that are required in their major discipline. - 3.
+Courses taken to fulfill distribution requirements may also be counted toward the major credit requirements. - 4.
 Students are required to obtain a minimum grade of C in all courses required for their major.

-Individual Design Major For those students whose needs and interests are not met by the major programs currently offered in the College, there exists the option for the student to initiate a non-departmental major chosen from among the various offerings in the College and tailored to their individual needs.
+INDIVIDUAL DESIGN MAJOR For those students whose needs and interests are not met by the major programs currently offered in the College, there exists the option for the student to initiate a non-departmental major chosen from among the various offerings in the College and tailored to their individual needs.
 The program must be sponsored by a faculty member and approved by the College Honors and Individual Studies Committee and presented in the student's sophomore year.